Concatenate Strings in Python: +, +=, join(), and more

 # aaabbbccc

-This approach can be handy when you need to write long strings over multiple lines of code.
+This approach is useful when writing long strings across multiple lines of code.

 Note that this automatic concatenation cannot be applied to string variables.